Posts Tagged With: Proverbs 31

 It was obvious that her exhausted state had left her brain-mouth connection in less than perfect order.
 We got a great chuckle out of it nonetheless.
 But, her gaffe got my imagination going.

 I could see a large conference room full of women all wearing colorful, long flowing velour dresses.
 The thought made me smile.
 “Do I have a velour skirt?”
 I wondered.
 “Do velour and valor have a connection other than similar spelling?
-No, not etymologically” I mused.
+No, not etymologically.”
+I mused.
 I dismissed this whole inner discourse and drove my friend to Tennessee where I actually live.

 As the time of the conference neared and my friend was long gone back to the paradise of Hawaii, the velour/valor blunder played back into my thoughts.
 It obviously drew out some snickers and smiles, but also a longing for my friend’s cheery face.
 You see, humor is one of her gifts and I marvel at even the unintentional quips the Father gives her.